 Osaka is dubbed as the ‘Nation’s Kitchen’ and the gateway of travelers and traders.
 It is the third-largest city in Japan with over 2.5 million people in just the metropolitan capital city, and its ever-growing cities in Osaka prefecture spell out strides in globalization and the continuous influx of tourists as well.
 Also, part of the charm of this prefecture is its people.
-Osaka people are generally known to be more laid-back, down-to-earth, humorous, and friendly; and their stark contrast with Tokyo people is a point of interest in interacting with locals from these areas.
-Not to mention their own distinct dialect that many find quirky and charismatic.
-No wonder that this prefecture also attracts a number of international students seeking to study at a Japanese university in Osaka Prefecture.
+Osaka people are generally known to be more laid-back, down-to-earth, humorous, and friendly; not to mention their own distinct dialect that many find quirky and charismatic.
+Their stark contrast with Tokyo people is a point of interest in interacting with locals from these areas.
+It’s no wonder that this prefecture also attracts a number of international students seeking to study at a Japanese university.
 If you want to know more and indulge yourself in the culture and food of Osaka for more than a short trip, how about a one-year exchange program to one of the universities here?
 Better yet, how about getting a degree here altogether?
 In this article, we’ve compiled a list of universities in Osaka that offer courses in English so you can explore your options as well.

 List of Universities

-To learn more about their English program, visit https://www.osaka-u.ac.jp/en/international/inbound/exchange_program/eng_course
+To learn more about their English programs, visit https://www.osaka-u.ac.jp/en/international/inbound/exchange_program/eng_course

 Kansai University offers a wide selection of options to choose from as your study program.
 Ranging from getting a four-year degree to a summer program in Japan.
 According to their website, “These include attending the university to seek an academic degree, as a foreign research student, on an exchange program with partner universities, and to participate in the Japanese Language and Culture Program Preparatory Course (Bekka) for the purpose of preparing to study at an undergraduate or graduate school in Japan.
 We also offer courses to study about Japanese language and culture, in addition to our Summer School program for students to study courses in their faculty in the English language in a short period of time.”